Lean Body Mass Calculator

 Stability

-Sustainable fat loss means losing fat while preserving or increasing LBM.
+Sustainable fat loss means losing fat while preserving or increasing lean mass.

 Lean body mass is used in: